devaultcrypto/devault/doc/build-unix.md

 ----------------------------------------------
 Build requirements:

-    sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils
+    sudo apt-get install build-essential libtool autotools-dev automake pkg-config libsodium-dev libevent-dev bsdmainutils

 Options when installing required Boost library files:

-1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:
+1. On Ubuntu 16.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

-        sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev
+        sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev

 2. If that doesn't work, you can install all boost development packages with: